replicatedhq/replicated-docs/docs/enterprise/image-registry-kurl.md

 ## Disable Image Garbage Collection

-Image garbage collection is enabled by default for embedded kURL clusters that use the kURL registry.
+Image garbage collection is enabled by default for kURL clusters that use the kURL registry.

 To disable image garbage collection: